-Curate-a-fact is a simple card game which I developed for the Museums Computer Group Engaging Visitors Through Play symposium in May 2013.
+Curate-a-fact is a simple card game which I developed for the Museums Computer Group Engaging Visitors Through Play symposium in May 2013, and was then used successfully with almost 200 people at the UK Museums and the Web conference in Nov 2013.

 It was designed using my simple contextual game framework: